- Programs & Services

 Although it is a common surgery, it has some risks too.
 With this said, they are easily treatable.
 The patient may get an infection, may experience bleeding in the throat, his throat might get swollen and pain won’t subside weeks after surgery, some people have changed voices after the surgery.
 In extremely rare cases, because the bases of the tonsils weren’t properly cauterized, the tonsils grew back.

 Continuously having problems with a throat infection can really lower the comfort and enjoyment of life for someone.
-Be it a child or an adult, we realize how stressful it can be to constantly get sick, so that is why you should call Marina Del Rey Hospital at 888.600.5600 and make an appointment with one of our doctors.
+Be it a child or an adult, we realize how stressful it can be to constantly get sick, so that is why you should call Cedars-Sinai Marina del Rey Hospital at 888.600.5600 and make an appointment with one of our doctors.

 Matthew K. Lee, M.D.See Profile »